ujwalrk/medicine-python-project/README.md

 ## Directory Structure

-Your project directory should have the following structure:

-your_project/
-app.py
-static/
-styles.css
-templates/
-index.html

 Here's what each of these files and directories does:

 - `app.py`: This is the main Python script that contains the Flask application.
 It handles the routing, form submissions, and database interactions.